EVENT DETAILS

 Experiential education classroom work can be engaging, innovative, and diverse, making it a powerful teaching and learning vehicle that is challenging to assess at times.
 One of the significant barriers for instructors implementing experiential learning pedagogies is assessment, especially in larger classes.
 In this session we will hear from a panel of faculty members who engage with experiential education pedagogies about their experiences, including some insights into what is working, current challenges, and new directions in assessing students' experiential education work.

-Join Dr. Pheroze Unwalla (moderator), Dr. Awneet Sivia, Dr. Jonathan Graves and Dr. Evan Mauro (panelists) to hear about their reflections, scholarship, and thoughts on what to assess, when, how, and why - and to share your own!
+Dr. Pheroze Unwalla (moderator), Dr. Awneet Sivia, Dr. Jonathan Graves and Dr. Evan Mauro (panelists) shared their reflections, scholarship, and thoughts on what to assess, when, how, and why.

 Session Time: 1:00 pm - 2:00 pm